AV-98-Ingram/LeetCodeSolutions/Readme.md

 - 41-First_missing_positive (hard)
 - 43-Multiply_strings
 -- This one is not hard but takes a good amount of engineering effort.
 And this one is good to show off pointer techniques.
+- 53-Maximum_subarray(easy)
+-- Sarcastically, I didn't realize the solution is so easy!

 # A Quick Index to the Solved Problems